agata-sm/CRISPR-pooled-RSL/config-files/README.md

 Two files describing the samples and their relationships are required by the pipeline.
 Format requirements:

-* Should be named as indicated and follow the tab-delimited format;
+* Should follow the tab-delimited format;

 * Column names and order needs to be preserved;